umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

 This logarithmic expansion is one way to see how a Gaussian process regression is able to approximate $X_{{\sf t}}$ evolving in time for many different processes.
-By selecting the appropriate function for the kernel above, a Gaussian process regression can be fully specified.
+By selecting the appropriate function for ${\cal H}$ which depends on the history of values, a Gaussian process regression can be fully specified, with a smoothed trajectory in time implied by $X_*$.

 If we keep the truncation up to second order in the expansion, note that this expression implies a pairwise correlation structure of the form